Nexenta/nedge-docker-nfs-builders/README.md

   devices in a Docker environment over NFS protocol.

 ## Configuration
-Clone this repository and cd to ndnfsv2_builder.
+Clone this repository and cd to repository folder.
 Create a /etc/ndnfs folder and put your ndnfs.json config file there.
 Example of a config file can be found in the ndnfs/driver folder.
   ```